gary-archer/oauth.blog/posts/basicspa-execution.md

 ### Step 2: View Code in an IDE

-I use [Visual Studio Code](https://code.visualstudio.com/) on macOS and Windows, but any editor can be used.
-Select **Open Folder** then browse to oauth.websample1:
+I use [Visual Studio Code](https://code.visualstudio.com/) on macOS and Windows, but any editor can be used:

 ![Code layout](/images/30/code-layout.jpg)